 - Click Launch Active Response Shell.

-Below is the list of commands that can be run using Active Response Shell:
+Below is the list of commands that can be run using ARS:

 exec |